ionos-cloud/ionosctl/docs/commands/ipblock/README.md

 ## Description

-The sub-commands of `ionosctl ipblock` allow you to create/reserve, list, get, update, delete IPBlocks.
+The sub-commands of `ionosctl ipblock` allow you to create/reserve, list, get, update, delete IpBlocks.

 ## Options